When the James Gang’s Best Lineup Signed Off With ‘Thirds’

 As Fox recalled it in his conversation with Wardlaw: “Joe came to us and said, ‘Look, I’m hearing stuff that requires keyboards and horns and extra stuff [and] the way we’re structured, I can’t do both at once.’
 He couldn’t have been more upright about it.”

 Fox and Peters eventually decided to carry on, first with lead singer Roy Kenner and guitarist Domenic Troiano, then with Tommy Bolin, but none of it captured the magic of the original James Gang lineup.
-That magic is still evident on Thirds, for all the confusion and unbelievable all-star jams surrounding its recording.
+For all the confusion and unbelievable all-star jams surrounding its recording, that magic is still evident on Thirds.